pheonixfirewingz/netcdf4/README.md

 A Node.js native addon for reading and writing NodeNetCDF files, providing a comprehensive interface to the NetCDF-4 C library.

-IMPORTANT NOTE: this project dose not follow conventional open source standards we will accept PR's but we will not be actively changeing code unless something breaks
+IMPORTANT NOTE: this project does not follow conventional open source standards we will accept PR's but we will not be actively changeing code unless something breaks

 ## Overview